ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Ballerina supports [OpenTracing](http://opentracing.io/) standards out of the box.
 This means that Ballerina services can be traced using OpenTracing implementations like [Jaeger](http://www.jaegertracing.io/), and [Zipkin](https://zipkin.io/).
 Jaeger is the default tracer of Ballerina.

 ### Configure Ballerina
-Tracing can be enabled in ballerina with inline parameter --observe as mentioned in the Quick Start section, as well as configuration option.
+Tracing can be enabled in Ballerina with '--observe' flaf as mentioned in the [Getting Started](#getting-started) section, as well as configuration option.
 This section mainly focuses on the configuration option with description and possible values.

-The sample configuration which enables tracing, and uses jaeger as the sample tracer as provided below.
+The sample configuration that enables tracing, and uses Jaeger as the sample tracer as provided below.
 ```yaml
 [b7a.observability.tracing]
 enabled=true
 name="jaeger"
 ```
-The below table provides the descriptions of each configuration options and possible values that can be assigned.
+The below table provides the descriptions of each configuration option and possible values that can be assigned.

 Configuration Key | Description | Default Value | Possible Values
 --- | --- | --- | ---
 b7a.observability.tracing.enabled | Whether tracing is enabled (true) or disabled (false) | false | true or false b7a.observability.tracing.name | Tracer name which implements tracer interface. | jaeger | jaeger or zipkin

-#### Jaeger
+#### Jaeger Client
 Jaeger is the default tracer supported by Ballerina.
 Below is the sample configuration options that are available in the Jaeger.
 ```yaml
 [b7a.observability.tracing]